Zahir1997/Portfolio-ADS-/README.md

 Result:

 I have given whatever it takes to fulfill my learning objectives and with success.
 The learning objectives I have set have all been addressed in the minor.
 For learning the basics of python I have achieved 100% completion of the courses from DataCamp.
 For implementing machine learning models on datasets I have trained various machine learning models such as a SVM,  a linear regression model and a decisiontreeclassifier on various dataset from sklearn and Kaggle.
 I have learned about the python package Matplotlib.pyplot to create visualizations from data.
 Matplotlib.pyplot is something I am taking with me for the rest of my study career and future career.
-I have implemented a feed forward neural network and a convolutional network on the MNIST dataset.
+And for the neural network learning objective I have implemented a feed forward neural network and a convolutional network on the MNIST dataset.

 Reflection: